near/docs/docs/roles/integrator/integrating.md

 ### Create key pair (offline)

-NEAR supports generating key pairs from a random seed or from string (for dicovering public keys from a given private key)
+NEAR supports generating public/private key pairs from a random seed or using a string to generate a public key from a given private key.

 Generating key pairs two ways and comparing them